 We will have authority to offer common stock, preferred stock or options to purchase stock in exchange for property and to repurchase or otherwise acquire our common stock or other securities in the open market or otherwise, and we may engage in such activities in the future.
 As described in "Description of the Partnership Agreement of Plymouth Industrial OP, LP," we expect, but are not obligated, to issue common stock to holders of OP units upon exercise of their redemption rights.
 Our board of directors has the authority, without further stockholder approval, to amend our charter to increase or decrease the number of authorized shares of common stock or preferred stock and to authorize us to issue additional shares of common stock or preferred stock, in one or more series, including senior securities, in any manner, and on the terms and for the consideration, it deems appropriate.
 See "Description of Stock."
-We have not engaged in trading, underwriting or agency distribution or sale of securities of other issues of the or changes in the Code, or the Treasury regulations, our board of directors determines that it is no longer in our best interest to qualify as a REIT.
+We have not engaged in trading, underwriting or agency distribution or sale of securities of other issues of than our operating partnership and do not intend to do so.
+At all times, we intend to make investments in such a manner as to qualify as a REIT.
 In addition, we intend to make investments in such a way that we will not be treated as an investment company under the 1940 Act.